-The special session of General Conference – scheduled for Feb.
+The special session of General Conference – which was held Feb.
 23-26, 2019, in St. Louis – has preoccupied the thoughts, prayers and ministries of many United Methodists.
 The information shared by all sides in the dialogue over human sexuality can be confusing because of the volume of material and the intricacies of each position.

 To help the 220,000 people in our Great Plains Conference churches better understand the issues on all sides and to help maintain our focus on the mission of making disciples of Jesus Christ for the transformation of the world, Bishop Ruben Saenz Jr. convened the Forward in Unity Process Team.
 This group of clergy and lay people from across the conference has met several times to discuss ways of ensuring the information related to the special session of General Conference is shared in ways that maintain a collaborative atmosphere and that allow space for the Holy Spirit to work in us and through us all.